-When we moved awhile back, we left behind a favorite restaurant – a small, local, mostly Italian eatery.
+When we moved awhile back, we left behind a favorite restaurant – a small, local, Italian eatery.
 We’d split a dreamy brick-oven quattro formaggi pizza – the perfect size for the two of us – and, buoyed by the fact that we were saving so much money on our simple shared dinner, we’d often splurge on a drink or two as well.
 My favorite?
-Their classic red sangria.
+Their red sangria, a Spanish beverage.
+But being that we were in an Italian restaurant, their red sangria had a decidedly Italian influence (namely, orange!)

 Whatever man!